 Hard Drive the permanent storage drive is the most important part of your PC that stores all the data that is processed by the CPU.
-There are different type of Hard disk available on market, Where old hard drives were hard disk drives (HDD) mostly used because they are cheaper as compared to other alternatives.
-And the newer kind of hard drive Solid State Drives (SSD) are a lot faster but its expensive.
-There is a huge difference between HDD vs SSD such as faster, reliable and more.
-If you have recently bought a new PC but not sure if it has Solid State Drive Here how to find out whether the hard drive Installed on your Windows 10 Laptop/Desktop PC is SSD (Solid State Drive) or HDD (Hard Disk Drive).
+There are different types of Hard disks available on market, Where old hard drives were hard disk drives (HDD) mostly used because they are cheaper as compared to other alternatives.
+And the newer kind of hard drive Solid State Drives (SSD) are a lot faster but it’s expensive.
+There is a huge difference between HDD vs SSD such as faster, reliability and more.
+If you have recently bought a new PC but are not sure if it has a Solid State Drive Here how to find out whether the hard drive Installed on your Windows 10 Laptop/Desktop PC is SSD (Solid State Drive) or HDD (Hard Disk Drive).

 Check via Task Manager